quicksilver/manual/docs/Introduction.md

 Setting a default works for what you’ve typed, but say you want to set as a default something that is mid-way in a very long list that you don’t want to scroll through.
 As an example say you want “Z” to bring up your Amazon bookmark and that if you type <kbd>Z</kbd>, Amazon is further down the list than you want to look.
 In that case, use the **Assign Abbreviation** action.
 Bring up the object you want in the first pane (www.amazon.com), choose **Assign Abbreviation** as the action, and in the third pane enter the abbreviation you want via text mode (<kbd>Z</kbd>).
 Now if you type that abbreviation in either the first or third pane, your choice will be ranked first.
 This happens because exactly matching an abbreviation causes the item to have a very high score.

+!!! note
-Note: Abbreviations will only work if they match the input string in some way.
+    Abbreviations will only work if they match the input string in some way.
 You can’t set <kbd>I</kbd><kbd>R</kbd><kbd>C</kbd> to be an abbreviation for `Colloquy.app` because if you typed <kbd>I</kbd><kbd>R</kbd><kbd>C</kbd>, Colloquy would not appear in the results list.
 Say you don’t use Activity Monitor often and when you want it you can never remember its name but you think of the word “processes”.
 Searching for “proc” won’t work since those letters don’t appear in “Activity Monitor”.
 [Synonyms](#synonyms) were created for situations like this.

 Actions in the second pane work a little differently.
 When they initially appear, their rank is statically determined by their order in the Actions Preferences.
 You can manually change the order in Preferences by dragging and dropping them.
 You can save time by making sure the action you use most often is automatically selected.
 Once you start typing in the second pane though, the order of actions is determined by the matching algorithm.